-Contact Faith Sandler at faith@sfstl.org for more information.
+Contact Director of Advocacy Karina Arango at karina@sfstl.org for more information.

 Designated Scholar Loan (DSL) Program

 Designated Scholar Loans (DSL) are established by donors in memory or in honor of someone important to them.
 These donors share the Foundation's passion and commitment to education and want you to succeed as much as we do.
 The Foundation matches students with donors and connects them through written correspondence.
 As a Designated Scholar, you provide a personal link between our donors and their support of opportunities for higher education.
 By getting to know you, they gain more appreciation for the value of their support.
 Each DSL (over 300 in total) has a unique story to tell - of family, of commitment to the community, or in celebration of a loved one.